back1992/mojitos/README.md

 # The API

 The Mojitos API is based around the YUI module system.
+At the core there are two concepts that provide Mojitos functionality.

+* Mojits
+* Addons

 ## Mojit